 Bridgeman Art Library — Bridgeman has over 350,000 images online from multiple museums all over the world. “the Bridgeman Art Library works with museums, art galleries and artists to make the best art available for reproduction.
 The result is an outstanding archive of images drawn from collections throughout the world, all of which are available for licensing.”

-Germanisches National Museum New! — Wonderful collection of medieval and renaissance art & textiles.
+Germanisches National Museum — Wonderful collection of medieval and renaissance art & textiles.
 Search & collections pages are only in German.

 Legion of Honor — European paintings and decorative arts, ancient art, etc.

 Les Arts Décoratifs — An institution in Paris, devoted to preserving decorative arts.
 Located in several locations, including the Louvre.
 A few items can be viewed online.
 Also see my listing for “Bibliothèque des Artes Décoratifs”, which is a searchable online database (not linked to from this site) with many more items, including their large collection of 18th century fashion prints.

 Library and Archives Canada — Flickr account for the Bibliothèque Canada.
 Lots of photos & artwork from the 19th century and early 20th century.

 Life Magazine Photo Archive — Hosted by Google, an archive of images from Life magazine. “...stretching from the 1750s to today.
 Most were never published and are now available for the first time through the joint work of LIFE and Google.”

 McCord Museum — Located in Quebec, McCord Museum has lots of costumes and textiles, paintings and photographs covering Canadian 18th and 19th century history.

 Metropolitan Museum - Free Online Publications — The Met Museum has over 400 of their publications, in their entirety, available to read online or download.
 Besides books about art in general, there are quite a few fashion related books; search by Collection/Department for The Costume Institute.